DarthJDG/NumGuess/README.md

 This one defines a NumGuessEngine framework that can be used by other implementations, so in itself it does not fulfill all the guidelines.
 It can be played from the browser console though by manually calling its methods.

-### VBScript

-To run the fully compliant console version under Windows, run ```cscript numguess.vbs``` from the command line.
-Alternatively, you can use pop up windows instead of the console (similar to the DOM window JavaScript wrapper) by either double-clicking on the program file or running ```wscript numguess.vbs```.

 ### JScript

 JScript has no input box implemented for ```wscript```, it had to be invoked from VBScript code.
 This is why the code is embedded in XML and the file extension is ```.wsf```.
 The JScript part can be run as a simple ```.js``` file with ```cscript```.

 The code uses the compatible JavaScript library.
-See VBScript version above for running instructions.
+See VBScript section for running instructions.

+### Pascal

+This version doesn't handle non-numeric input at the moment.

+### QBasic

+This version doesn't handle non-numeric input at the moment.

+### VBScript

+To run the fully compliant console version under Windows, run ```cscript numguess.vbs``` from the command line.
+Alternatively, you can use pop up windows instead of the console (similar to the DOM window JavaScript wrapper) by either double-clicking on the program file or running ```wscript numguess.vbs```.

 ## 5. License and copyright

 These programs are available under GPL3, please see the LICENSE, COPYRIGHT and AUTHORS files for details.
-Not that anyone would want to use them commercially...